Amrr-Tarek/CheckMate/SUGGESTED.md

 - [ ] Add hints to each button

+- [ ] Swipe down to reload dashboard

+- [ ] Some validations in sign up
+	- [ ] Name must be between 3 and 20 letters
+	- [ ] Confirm password logic

 After we finish:

 - [ ] Making the app theme convenient with the idea